 He said: “There will be a series ten.
 We’re working on it.
 It’s official, we are doing it.”

-Of course, due to the coronavirus lockdown, television shows have had to halt production.
+Of course, due to the coronavirus lockdown, television shows had to halt production.

-This means series ten is likely to be broadcast later than ITV had originally planned at the end of the year.
+This means series 10 is to be broadcast later than ITV had originally planned at the end of the year.

 Why is series 10 the last for Doc Martin?